SAMMISolutions/docs/doc_posts/_commands-array/array-insert.md

   - commands/96
 ---

 Inserts a value into an array in a specific index (position), shifting other values to the right.
+Supports setting the array value directly to objects/arrays without having to parse and stringify them.